The overall structure of the taught Doctorate in Sport Coaching can be viewed

 The criteria for (i) are as follows:

 Applicants will be expected to hold a first class or 2:1 BSc/BA (Hons) in an appropriate sports related degree.
-Furthermore, it will be expected that applicants would have achieved a minimum grade of 60% in their final year undergraduate research project.
 In exceptional circumstances, candidates with considerable relevant (coaching) experience who do not hold an undergraduate degree will also be considered for entry.
 Each applicant will be required to attend an interview in relation to their suitability.

 The criteria for (ii) are as follows;

-• A post-graduate degree in an alternative discipline area acceptable to the
+- A post-graduate degree in an alternative discipline area acceptable to the programme leader;

-• Candidates with exceptional and extensive work experience and/or related qualifications in coaching and/or coach education will also be considered for entry; • Current postgraduate students who wish to forego the dissertation component of their MSc in order to progress directly to the Doctorate in Sport Coaching;
+- Current postgraduate students who wish to forego the dissertation component of their MSc in order to progress directly to the Doctorate in Sport Coaching.

 An aspect that makes the DSC distinctive is its practical component and, in particular, the connection between that and new knowledge.
 Consequently, all entrants to the programme will need to be actively coaching.